John Anderson Jr.: Life and career

 Anderson was born near Olathe, Kansas, to John and Ora Bookout Anderson.
 He graduated from Olathe High School in 1935.
 From there he went on to Kansas State College of Agriculture and Applied Science, and later transferred to the University of Kansas.
 In 1943 he graduated from the University of Kansas, and from the University of Kansas Law School the following year.
 He did not qualify for military service during World War II for physical reasons.
 Instead, he spent two years, from 1944 to 1946, on the staff of Federal Judge Walter A. Huxman.
 Later in 1946, Anderson opened his own law practice in Olathe.

 Soon after establishing his law practice, Anderson entered politics by running for county attorney of Johnson County as a Republican.
 Anderson won this election, as well as two following elections and served in this capacity until 1953.

 Beginning in 1952, Anderson sought to elevate his political career by running for a seat in the Kansas State Senate.
 Again he was successful, holding his office until March 1, 1956.
 At that time, he was appointed to fill the unexpired term as attorney general.
 Once in this elective office, Anderson won the two following elections in 1956 and 1958.
+Anderson was part of "The Young Turks", a reform-minded group of Republicans who backed Fred Hall as governor, and opposed right-to-work laws like the governor himself.

 By 1960, Anderson was ready for bigger ambitions and entered the race for the office of governor in the election of that year.
 He defeated the Democratic incumbent, George Docking, 511,534 to 402,261 (the Prohibition candidate received 8,727).
 In keeping with his tradition for winning elections in pairs, Anderson also won the 1962 Gubernatorial election.
-Anderson became the first governor of Kansas to occupy Cedar Crest which had just been renovated at a cost of one hundred thousand dollars.
+Anderson became the first governor of Kansas to occupy Cedar Crest, which had just been renovated at a cost of one hundred thousand dollars.